Cassidy's Moving and Storage

-We’ve seen a massive jump in long-distance and short distance moving in recent months.
+We’ve seen a massive jump in long-distance and local Ottawa moving in recent months.
 With any move, it’s important to start early and stay organized.
 Check out our tips, tricks, and suggestions for making this decluttering process your easiest one yet!
 Before you get to packing, it’s time to declutter.
 It will save money and time in the long run and mean fewer boxes, less moving costs, and an easier moving day.

 There is lots to coordinate, and it’s easy to look at the mountain ahead of you and get overwhelmed.
 However, the truth is that it can be completely manageable with a good plan, an efficient system, and a reliable local moving company.

 Start Planning Early and Start Packing

 You’ll get this suggestion a lot—because it’s true.
 The more time you have to start the decluttering and packing process the easier it will be.
 It doesn’t just take physical effort, but it will take emotional energy as you comb through memories and sentimental items and decide which ones you will keep and which you will say goodbye to.
 Some items are dangerous to bring with you, making an easy choice not to pack them for your move.

 Haven’t put an offer on a house yet?
 Get started.
 The more time you have before your move date, the easier it will be to declutter your home, get rid of items you don’t need, and start packing supplies for your move to the new house.
 Start decluttering now, and you can’t be too organized.